Good reasons to have a love hate relationship - title

 versus

-All scientific endeavour is pointless
+All scientific endeavors are pointless

 Science helps us to make moral decisions